simgunz/ktouch-lesson-generator/README.md

-Ktouch lesson generator is a script that allows to automatically generate custom lessons for the typing tutor KTouch.
+Ktouch lesson generator is a script for automatically generating custom lessons for the typing tutor KTouch.

 ```
 Usage: